Yorko/mlcourse.ai/book/topic09/topic9_part2_facebook_prophet.md

 aggr_df.head(n=3)
 ```

 To fix this, we need to aggregate the post counts by "bins" of a date size.
 In time series analysis, this process is referred to as *resampling*.
-And if we *reduce* the sampling rate of data it is often called *downsampling*.
+If we *reduce* the sampling rate of data, it is often called *downsampling*.

 Luckily, `pandas` has a built-in functionality for this task.
 We will resample our time index down to 1-day bins: